 Many people don’t think about the toe box and how that space can cause your feet to move down into that area to fill the gap, especially in high heels.
 As your foot moves forward this means that you are likely to get a gap appearing in the heel area.
 This gap of course caused by this space and gravity means that you can cause your heels to slip out of your shoes.

 Toe filler inserts are a potential solution.
-These are pieces of high-density foam that can be cut to size that are designed to fill the space at the front of your shoes.
+These are pieces of high-density foam that can be cut to size and are designed to fill the space at the front of your shoes.
 They can be worn in flat shoes or heels and are hopefully comfortable enough not to hurt your toes.

 When the toe filler insert is placed in your shoes it removes the room at the front of the toe box meaning that your foot can’t slip forward.
-This in turn means that you foot remains firmly in place in the shoe and there is no heel slipping to worry about.
+This in turn means that your foot remains firmly in place in the shoe and there is no heel slipping to worry about.

 What To Do When the Heel Of Shoes Is Too Loose – Try Hairspray